 This publication is issued under the Open Government Licence - Alberta (http://open.alberta.ca/licence).
 Please note that the terms of this licence do not apply to any third-party materials included in this publication.
-Some contents used in this publication are licensed third-party materials.
+Some content used in this publication is licensed third-party material.